Ockenfuss/inlog/README.md

 config.show_data()
 ```
 ### Flowchart
-Calling `inlog-flowchart logfile.log` will convert a log "logfile.log" in json format to a Mermaid flowchart.
+Calling `inlog-flowchart logfile.dat.log` will convert a log "logfile.dat.log" in json format to a Mermaid flowchart.
 Mermaid is a charting application, based on a markdown like syntax.
 You can paste the output of flowchart.py in the [Mermaid Live Editor](https://mermaid.live/) to obtain a flowchart.
 Just call:
 ```bash
 inlog/flowchart.py examples/FinalResult.log